GFA-spec/GFA-spec/GFA2-spec.md

-As another example, if people still love the L- and C-lines of the GFA format (which have been consolidated and generalized in the E-line of GFA2), then one could certainly support extension in which those lines are understood by supporting tools.
+As another example, if people still love the L- and C-lines of the GFA format (which have been consolidated and generalized in the E-line of GFA2), then one could certainly support an extension in which those lines are understood by supporting tools.